In on the Kill Taker: Recording

-Fugazi initially recorded material with producer Steve Albini at Chicago Recording Company with the intention of releasing an EP.
-The sessions produced an album's worth of material, but the band was unhappy with the result and re-recorded the material in Washington D.C., at Inner Ear Studios with producers Don Zientara and Ted Niceley.
-The original recordings with Albini have since been bootlegged and available on filesharing networks.
+The recording process for the album started in the fall of 1992, when Fugazi began working with producer Steve Albini: the band initially planned to release an EP, including songs they had already been working on for a couple of years in previous practice recordings, before accepting Albini's standing invitation to do a free recording at his Electrical Audio studio, which at the time was located in the basement of his house in Chicago.
+The sessions ended up strengthening the friendship between the engineer and the members of Fugazi, while producing twelve songs that would eventually make the entirety of In on the Kill Taker; however, the band was unhappy with the result after hearing the rough mixes, and decided to scrap the recordings with the consent of Albini.
+Less than a month after those sessions, Fugazi decided to re-record the same songs at Inner Ear Studio in Washington D.C., this time with producers Don Zientara and Ted Niceley.

 The Chicago sessions meant that Fugazi arrived well-prepared for the second recording.
 According to singer/guitarist Guy Picciotto, “I think we really worked much harder on getting the songs together.
 We did a lot more pre-session demos, not just with Albini, but also using an 8-track reel-to-reel that we had bought to record our practices.
 It really changed the way we were able to work out the songs.
 It also helped us school ourselves a bit on how to engineer a basic recording.”
 The slightly more "polished" sound of the record was an intentional result of Niceley "reacting to what he [had] heard from the popular bands with the same DNA as Fugazi that were getting heavy airplay" at the time.

+Some of the tapes from the original album sessions with Albini were previously only available through bootleg recordings or on filesharing networks; however, on March 6, 2026, Fugazi made the masters available in an official release, titled Albini Sessions (Benefit for Letters Charity), as a name-your-own-price download exclusive on Bandcamp, with all of the proceeds going to Letters Charity, a non-profit organization Albini volunteered with for decades.